-Bill Wylie-Kellerman, a Sojourners contributing editor, is a pastor and community activist in Detroit.
+Bill Wylie-Kellermann, a Sojourners contributing editor, is a pastor and community activist in Detroit.
 His most recent book is William Stringfellow: Essential Writings; his next forthcoming is Where the Waters Go Round: Beloved Detroit (Wipf and Stock).

 Posts By This Author

 The Passion of the Gulf

 The BP catastrophe invites us to take a hard look at ourselves.
 We invited eight writers to offer their reflections on images from the Gulf Coast disaster.

 Auto idolatry and casino economics have left Detroit tottering on the brink.
 What will it take for Motown to rise again?

 Ambassadors.
 I'm a sometimes preacher, these days a Methodist holding forth among an Episcopal congregation in Detroit.

 Thanks to Brian McLaren for his essay “decoding” the “kingdom of God” (“Found in Translation,” March 2006), and offering an alternative lexicon for this fundamen

 The timeless and timely vision of William Stringfellow

 This is a book that takes your breath away and at the same time gives it back.
 I have every suspicion, and say it with a sigh, that Heidi Neumark has written a classic to be.